GerhardVisser/SirenSeq.jl/tutorials/Tutorial1.md

 ```julia
 playMidi(sq)
 ```
 Notice that it returns the *pmidi* process playing `sq`.
 If you go to your working directory you should see that a file called *temp.mid* was created containing the sequence just played.
-By default, `playMidi` always writes to *temp.mid*.
-Now try running,
+By default, `playMidi` always writes to *temp.mid* before playback.
+Now run,
 ```julia
 playMidi(sq,path="foo",bpm=200)
 ```
 This tells `playMidi` to write to *foo.mid* and play at 200 beats per minute (instead of the default 120).
-For more detail on `playMidi` or any other exported function in *SirenSeq*, type `?playMidi` in the Julia terminal.
+For more detail on `playMidi` or any other exported function of *SirenSeq*, type `?playMidi` in the Julia terminal.

 ## Interrupting Play

-Sometimes you will want to stop a midi file from playing.
-One problem that can occur when simply killing the *pmidi* is that some note keeps playing indefinitely because the interrupt occurred before a note-off midi event.
+Sometimes you will want to stop interrupt playback.
+One problem that can occur when simply killing the *pmidi* process is that some note keeps playing indefinitely because the interrupt occurred before a note-off midi event.
 To prevent this *SirenSeq* must play a special midi file called *stop.mid* immediately after the interrupt which tells the sequencer to stop all sounds.
 To make this more customizable the *stop.mid* should reside in your project working directory so you can replace it with anything you like later.
 To generate the default *stop.mid* in your project working directory, run,
 ```julia
 makeStopMidi()
 ```